PinkiePieExplosion/PinkiePieExplosion/README.md

 I am sorta a pushover, not as much online as IRL but still important.
 I also struggle w/ cutting people off easily unless they have done something HORRID.
 I struggle due to the fact I like my friends & I have had long periods in my life alone w/ no friends, it hurts to let them go but I am trying my best to fix this as well.

 I am anti-harassment.
-I am also pro-recovery!
+I am also pro-recovery & pro-life!

 MY PERSONAL DNI is really just proshippers, weird adults, & STILL ACTIVE **SRS** blacklistee's!